The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 Star Trails with Illuminated Foregrounds

-You can also use a flashlight, car lights, or a fire to illuminate a foreground subject.
-You can even illuminate entire landscapes at a distance if you have a powerful enough flashlight.
-The Lenser X21 monster flashlight might be a good choice for doing this.
+You can also use a flashlight, portable speedlights, car lights, or a fire to illuminate a foreground object.
+You can even illuminate entire landscapes at a distance if you have a powerful enough flashlight – the LED Lenser X21 monster flashlight is my light of choice for doing this.
 The first example below was illuminated by city lights just to the side of the hill, and the second example was probably illuminated by a flashlight.

 Star Trails with lit tree and landscape from city lights just behind the grass hill